 Finding and understanding this network of genes helps us clarify why a common genetic change might contribute to autism in one person but not another — in a child from our data set but not his mom or brother, for example.

 We want to continue studying how different genetic changes link up with specific characteristics of people in our database, who have been very well characterized.
 The network of 16 autism-risk genes is involved in chromatin remodeling during the growth of new neurons, so these genes are important to brain development, but we don’t yet know exactly how they lead to autism.

 Q. Your work uncovered a new subtype of autism linked to mutations in a gene called NR3C2.
 Why is it valuable to pinpoint such a syndrome?

-Wall: Although most cases of autism come from small changes in several genes, there are already a few known genetic syndromes that arise from single-gene mutations and cause autismlike behaviors, such as Rhett’s syndrome, Fragile X syndrome and tuberous sclerosis.
+Wall: Although most cases of autism come from small changes in several genes, there are already a few known genetic syndromes that arise from single-gene mutations and cause autismlike behaviors, such as Rett’s syndrome, Fragile X syndrome and tuberous sclerosis.

 We found three families in our study that had a previously unrecognized, rare subtype of autism associated with mutations in just one gene, NR3C2.
 The similarities between affected individuals from these three unrelated families are really striking.
 They all have an abnormal shortening of the fourth and fifth fingers of both hands; a high, arched palate; sensory hypersensitivity; and abnormal speech rhythms and patterns.